DavidColson/UnrealInk/README.md

 This plugin isn't complete and there are some lacking features and/or problems, so be aware of them

-- ~Variable Observers are not implemented yet~ These are now implemented
 - Execute Function and Bind Function calls are not implemented yet
 - The Profiler and profile node stuff isn't implemented yet
 - The plugin does not automatically package the mono and ink assemblies when you package your game, you have to do this by youself
-- There's probably bugs I haven't yet found
-- I haven't tested on other platforms yet, but I would like to ensure it works
+- Hasn't been tested on Mac, but with a OSX copy of mono sgen it should theoretically work

 # How does it work?